Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 black white and tan beagle walking

-A black, white, and tan Beagle usually has a larger patch of black than a black, tan, and white Beagle, though it still has white on its chest, legs, and tail.
-Patches of tan are confined to its head and very small markings elsewhere on its body.
+A black, white, and tan Beagle usually has a larger patch of black than a black, tan, and white Beagle, though they still have white on their chest, legs, and tail.
+Patches of tan are confined to their head, hindlegs, and shoulder.

 6. Blue, Tan, and White Beagle

-In contrast to bluetick, which is a gray flecked with spots, blue means a solid gray that’s light and silvery enough to appear blue.
-Blue, tan, and white tricolor Beagles are close to black, tan, and white tricolors, but express a gene for dilute color that turns their black patches into the light blue-gray.
+In contrast to a bluetick coat, which is gray flecked with spots, this tricolor coat has a solid gray that’s light and silvery enough to appear blue.
+Blue, tan, and white tricolor Beagles are close to black, tan, and white tricolors but express a gene for dilute color that turns their black patches into light blue-gray.

 7. Brown and White Beagle